The SNEYS have put together the collection of activity ideas below, along with suggestions for where to find more ideas.

 You may have been talked to about this by your child’s speech therapist, and we always politely remind you to remember what your specialist therapists have advised when attempting new strategies such as signing.
 It will never hurt for you to sign alongside talking if your child is having any difficulties in understanding you.

-Here you will find details of Makaton signs and related videos.
+Here you will find details of related videos.

 Many of you have been asked to show your child a visual aid when giving them instructions or encouraging your child to make use of a visual way of asking for items.
-We are going to show you how to use visual aids.
-Here you will find a video explaining how objects of reference can support your child with communication and understanding routine.
+Please contact us for more information.

 Sensory Impairment Services